Technical |

 and: HW4 Launchpad Button LEDs.

-5. iPad You can also choose stops in Hauptwerk via an iPad.
-To communicate with the PC (Mac os or Windows) you need TouchOSC Bridge.
 To create a layout you must install TouchOSC Editor on the Mac or Windows pc.

 See also: PCorgan forum: Gert Jan S stelt zich voor